German submarine tender Saar: French service

 At the end of the war in 1945 the ship was captured by United States forces at Bremen, and in 1947 the vessel was given to France as war reparations.
 Saar was sailed by a German crew to Cherbourg, where on 17 January 1948 the vessel was recommissioned as Gustave Zédé (A641) of the French Navy.
 The main armament was retained, but the anti-aircraft guns were replaced by two single Bofors 40 mm guns and a quadruple Oerlikon 20 mm cannon.
 After sea trials, she received further modifications, and on 13 May 1949 arrived at her new home port of Toulon, where the Groupe d'Action Sous-Marine (GASM), the French submarine command, was based.

 Until 15 December 1970, the ship, affectionately nicknamed "Tatave", was active in the Mediterranean as a submarine tender.
 She accompanied submarines in a large number of manoeuvres and training cruises, and also took part in the operations at Suez in 1956, transported relief supplies to Agadir after the 1960 earthquake, and took part in the evacuation of Bizerte in 1961.

 She was refitted at Marseille in 1951, receiving upgrades to her mast, armament (two additional 40 mm Bofors were fitted) and electronics, at Toulon in 1955 (armament, electronics), and at Sidi Abdallah/Menzel Bourguiba in 1958/59 (bridge, electronics).

 On 15 February 1971 Gustave Zédé was transferred to the Fleet Reserve, and on 29 June 1971, was renumbered Q481.
 From 1972 to 1976 she was used as a target ship during the development of the MM38 Exocet anti-ship missile.

-On 26 February 1976, the ship was finally sunk by a torpedo from the submarine Doris, in the Mediterranean, south of Marseille, in position 42°30′N 5°24′E. The wreck lies at a depth of 2149 m.
+At 11:25 on 26 February 1976, the submarine Doris sank Gustave Zédé as a target with an E14 torpedo in the Mediterranean Sea south of Marseille in position 42°30′N 5°24′E. The wreck lies at a depth of 2149 m.